jarondlk/jaronchai-blog/pages/uses.markdown

 #### Apple Books

-As an avid reader, I turn to Apple Books for my digital reading needs.
-Whether it's fiction, non-fiction, or educational material, Apple Books provides a vast selection of e-books that I can access on my iPad or iPhone.
+Don't cancel me, but I like reding on my iPad Mini more than an actual book, its just so much easier to carry around and involve less friction.

-#### Others
+#### Other Global Apps

 * [Reeder](https://reederapp.com): Minimalistic RSS reader
 * [Canva](https://www.canva.com): General presentation making, interchangable with Keynote

 #### Note on Dark/Light Theme

 I prefer the **light theme** over the dark theme in ALL of my software and applications.
-Astigmatism moment.
+[Astigmatism](https://en.wikipedia.org/wiki/Astigmatism) moment.

 ---